Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 />
 ````

 To set our controller to use a fragment, we replace `Activity` with `FragmentActivity`.
-We use `getSuportFragmentManager()` to maintain a back stack of fragment transactions. ....pg142......
+Then we make a call to set up the `FragmentManager` using `getSuportFragmentManager()`.
+The `FragmentManager` handles a list of fragments and a back stack of fragment transactions.
+We ask FragmentManager for fragment, if in list, FragmentManager will return it.
+If `null`, a new CrimeFragment will be created.

 We use a fragment transaction with `FragmentManager.beginTransaction()` returns an instance of FragmentTransaction, which we use to add, remove, attach, detach, or replace fragments in the fragment list.
 Our `add()` method takes 2 parameters, the container view ID and our TestFragment.
 The container view ID tells the FragmentManager where the fragment view should appear and is its unique identifier in the FragmentManager's list.

 ````java
 // TestFragment.java